gluetool.glue module¶

 - actual_module_name (str) – Name of the module to instantiate.
 It does not have to match

-is basically an arbitrary name new instance calls itself.
-If it’s not set, which is the most common situation, it defaults tomodule_name
+module_name-actual_module_namerefers to the list of knowngluetoolmodules whilemodule_nameis basically an arbitrary name new instance calls itself.
+If it’s not set, which is the most common situation, it defaults tomodule_name.

 Returns: A